RaspberryPiFoundation/webdev-curriculum/en-GB/stickers/Stickers - notes.md

 ---

 #Introduction:
-In this project, children will be introduced to linear and radial gradients in HTML.
+In this project, children will be introduced to linear and radial gradients in CSS.
 They will also learn more about borders and positioning.

 #Online Resources